kennethc45/spotify-api/README.md

 3. Login w/ your spotify account and grant authorization to the API

 # Testing
- - Run `upytest test_main.py` to start tests locally
+ - Run `pytest test_main.py` to start tests locally
  - There is a CI workflow established for test automation

 # Endpoints